The Ultimate Guide to Moving with Pets

 Consider the type of housing

-Take into consideration your pet’s size, energy levels, and current lifestyle when selecting your new home.
+Take into consideration your pet’s size, energy levels, and current lifestyle when selecting your new home, especially when moving with a dog.
 Larger animals need more space to run both inside your home and in the backyard, so a bigger home would best suit their needs and lifestyle.
 Smaller dogs and cats, however, can handle living with less space — like a small house or apartment.

 If you’re renting your new home, make sure the landlord allows animals.
 This can help you avoid issues later on.
 Trying to sneak in a pet is never a good idea and could lead to you getting kicked out (and not getting your security deposit back), which can be an extremely confusing time for both you and your animal.